1940 All-Ireland Senior Football Championship final

 The 1940 All-Ireland Senior Football Championship final was the 53rd All-Ireland Final and the deciding match of the 1940 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

 Match

+This year's final was played on 22 September.

 Summary

 Joe Duggan scored a goal for Galway just before half-time, but Kerry hit four points in the second half to secure a narrow victory.
 The game was plagued by fouls, sixty-two frees being awarded in all.

 It was the first of three All-Ireland SFC titles won by Kerry in the 1940s.

 It was also the first of three consecutive All-Ireland SFC finals lost by Galway.

 With their 1940 win, Kerry reached 14 All-Ireland SFC titles, drawing level with Dublin.
 Dublin had been in the lead since 1892.
 In 1941, Kerry would take the lead; Dublin equalled the new total in 1942, but never again managed to surpass Kerry's total.